WtireXoo/duskrise/README.md

 # Duskrise

 Hi i wanted to post this html website onto github, its a website i made for a minecraft server which i was a dev in.
 But sadly it got cancelled.
+(Theres still my skin if anybody cares ;)

 # Information